Our Laundry bottles use over 50% less plastic than other leading laundry brands

 But a lot of people ask us why we don't use glass, well, there are a few reasons.

-- It is more expensive to recycle.
+- It is more expensive and has a larger carbon footprint to recycle.

 The reasons we use plastic.